 Wednesdays, 2 p.m., Anderson Room

-Fridays, 10 a.m., Commons (has moved from Wednesdays to Fridays for this fall session.)
+Fridays, 10 a.m., Commons (may return to Wednesdays for the spring session.)

 Anti-Racist Book Club | Soil: The Story of a Black Mother's Garden by Camille T. Dunge